Ericil/Nations/README.md

 3. Make friends and chat with them.
 4. Attack other people and gain their resources.

+##How to Play
+1. First, you have to create an account using register.
+Currently, we don't have email authorization working, but we can change that in the future.
+2. Next, youll be redirected to a newly created city.
+3. In this city, there will be an already placed city hall to the upper left.
+This is a once placement building, and since its also the tallest, we have taken the liberty to place it in the upper left.
+4. Next, you should probably start by place resource buildings.
+These resource buildings can be access by hovering over the icon on the left hand side, and then clicking on the very last icon, the House.
+This will open a tab on the right hand side.
+5. From this tab you can select buildings to place, and then place them on the grid.
+Each building costs a set amount of resources to build and upgrade.
+6. Each building will produce an amount of resources, and it updates every 5 seconds.
+If you go offline, don't worry, the resources will update even if youre gone!
+6. You can also access the world map, where you will be able to look around and attack other cities.
+7. Thanks for playing!

 ##Digital Ocean IP:

 ##The Team